-Students may be allowed to take one or more of their optional units from the following modules in environmental economics offered by the Environment Department.
+Students may be allowed to take one optional unit in environmental economics offered by the Environment Department.
 Students wishing to do so must first ask their MS. Director and the Environment Department's MSc Director for permission, which is not automatic.

 MSc in Economics and Finance